alim395-Frontend/RQM/README.md

 - **User Story #6**: Horizontally centered #quote-box for better aesthetics.
 - **Responsive Design**: Ensures that the application is usable on a variety of devices.

-### License:
-This project is licensed under the [Your License] - see the LICENSE.md file for details.

 ### Acknowledgments:
 - Quote API for providing an extensive collection of quotes.
-- [Any other resources you used or individuals you want to acknowledge].

----

-Make sure to replace placeholders like `[repository URL]` and `[Your License]` with actual information about your project.
-Additionally, it's good practice to include a file named `CONTRIBUTING.md` if you are open to others contributing to your project, and a `LICENSE.md` file to clearly state how others can use your project.